 The Difference Collaboration Makes

 Collaborative law is a powerful, binding, yet nonlitigation approach to solving legal problems.
-It is a process whereby both parties and counsel commit themselves to resolving their differences justly and equitably and without going to court.
 The collaborative process works well for divorcing parties with children who hope to maintain a positive post-divorce relationship for their children’s benefit.
 For more information about collaborative law please visit the Collaborative Law Institute of Texas (www.collablawtexas.com) website or read our collaborative law article to see if this method might be right for you.

 Call 817-612-4298 to reach the Teller Law Firm, P.C., in Grapevine, Texas.
 We can assist with the collaborative law process to resolve divorce or other family law concerns.
 To achieve a positive result through collaborative law, the parties’ attorneys must be properly trained and follow a highly structured process.
 Our attorneys are trained in collaborative law, mediation and other alternative dispute resolution techniques.
 We can navigate the collaborative law road map to guide both parties to amicably reach a settlement and resolve any conflicts that may arise during the process.